 That’s Yeap and Jim!
 Two car enthusiasts with some interesting stories who love to make this a great place to work and a great place to get your car serviced.
 If you need to get your Honda or Acura serviced, Yeap and Jim would be more than happy to see you stop in.
 Make your next service appointment here at Wheaton Honda and come say hey to our favorite service managers.

 We hope you enjoyed meeting Yeap and Jim this week.
-Visit our blog again next week for another edition of Meetin’ Wheaton Wednesdays.
+Visit our blog again next week for another edition of Meetin’ Go Wednesdays.